 7. The Readable Single Post — your article layout as a reading experience

 The benchmark: your single post layout should feel like reading a well-designed print magazine article.
-Comfortable line length (around 65–75 characters), generous line height, clear hierarchy between headings and body copy, and featured images or pull quotes that give the eye a rest on long posts.
+Comfortable line length (around 65 to 75 characters), generous line height, clear hierarchy between headings and body copy, and featured images or pull quotes that give the eye a rest on long posts.

 Putting It Together: Design as a System